 You will work with Lead Graffiti staff on a broadside of their choosing, hand setting type, locking up the form, adjusting the press, printing, etc. Click here to request a date or here for the calendar.

 THIS POPULAR FLOOR-MODEL PLATEN PRESS is the go-to workhorse for large and small letterpress shops.
 You'll appreciate that you can quickly print, score, die cut and perforate, all in the space of 20 square feet.

 Not for the faint of heart, this press requires total concentration from you during use.
 Your hands-on experience covers shop safety, printing tips, troubleshooting, maintenance, and resources.
 Click here for the workshop calendar.

 THINK BIG and historic when using these 2 giants: the smaller 1928 Albion is 21" x 29" and the 1869 Washington Hoe No. 5 is 25" x 38".

-Made of cast iron instead of wood like Ben Franklin's "common press", these hand-pulled presses are relatively simple to operate for straightforward jobs.
+Made of cast iron instead of wood like Ben Franklin's "common press", these hand-pulled presses are relatively simple to operate for straightforward jobs printed on dampened papers.
 Get your hands on both presses as you cover shop safety, press adjustments, paper handling, inking, resources and more.
+This is truly old school.
+It is surprising how many kids love printing on these during our Werkman workshop.
 Click here for the workshop calendar.